JavaScript seems to be disabled in your browser.

 Overview

-Hangar 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and easy to apply.
-A patented polymerizing procedure permanently fuses the color to the polyester movie covering, eliminating the possibilities of color-layer separation and allows rearranging the covering on your model.
-UltraCote's unique ability to both diminish and extend make it superior to other coverings for walking around tight curves and wingtips.
+Garage 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and simple to apply.
+A trademarked polymerizing procedure permanently fuses the color to the polyester film covering, getting rid of the possibilities of color-layer separation and allows repositioning the covering on your design.
+UltraCote's special ability to both diminish and extend make it exceptional to other coverings for going around tight curves and wingtips.

 Start by covering the bottom of one wing half.
-Using scissors or sharp pastime knife, cut a piece of UltraCote® a couple of inches larger than needed to cover the wing.
-Remove the support (conserve for later on) and put the covering with the adhesive (dull) side down, focused over the wing.
-Set the covering iron to the application temperature level of 220°F.
+Using scissors or sharp pastime knife, cut a piece of UltraCote® a few inches bigger than had to cover the wing.
+Remove the support (save for later) and position the covering with the adhesive (dull) side down, centered over the wing.
+Set the covering iron to the application temperature of 220°F.

-Pro Suggestion - If the iron you're using does not show the actual temperature level, here is an idea that will ensure your iron is appropriately set.Water boils at 212°F. Permit your iron to heat up at a medium setting.
-When the iron reaches its stabilized temperature level, carefully put a couple of drops of water on the iron's surface.
-Adjust the temperature level till the water just begins to boil off.
-This approach is remarkably accurate and is typically within 10° (of the specific application temperature level of 220).
+Pro Pointer - If the iron you're using does not show the real temperature, here is an idea that will guarantee your iron is effectively set.Water boils at 212°F. Enable your iron to warm up at a medium setting.
+When the iron reaches its supported temperature, thoroughly pour a few drops of water on the iron's surface area.
+Adjust the temperature till the water simply starts to boil off.
+This technique is remarkably accurate and is generally within 10° (of the precise application temperature of 220).

 Adding Covering to Spar:

-Tack the covering to the spar or the peak of the wing, using your iron as shown (an iron sock is extremely recommened).
-Gently pull the covering towards the root and towards the suggestion, as you work the iron from the center of the spar to the root and suggestion of the wing.
-Press carefully with the iron, permitting the heat (not pressure) to activate the adhesive and bond the covering to the peak.
-Preferably, the covering will naturally lay flat against the entire surface with a minimum of wrinkles.
+Tack the covering to the spar or the high point of the wing, using your iron as revealed (an iron sock is highly recommened).
+Carefully pull the covering towards the root and towards the tip, as you work the iron from the center of the spar to the root and tip of the wing.
+Press carefully with the iron, enabling the heat (not pressure) to activate the adhesive and bond the covering to the high point.
+Ideally, the covering will naturally lay flat versus the whole surface area with a minimum of wrinkles.

 Covering a Solid-Sheeted Wing:

-If covering a solid-sheeted wing, work from the center of the spar outside to the tracking edge and then to the leading edge as shown, using the iron at 220°F. If a wrinkle establishes, the covering can be carefully raised and reapplied.
+If covering a solid-sheeted wing, work from the center of the spar outside to the tracking edge and after that to the leading edge as revealed, using the iron at 220°F. If a wrinkle establishes, the covering can be thoroughly lifted and reapplied.

 Covering an Open-Structure Wing:

-If covering an open-structure wing, work from the spar towards the tracking edge, carefully sliding the iron (set at 220°) towards the tracking edge with the iron calling two ribs.
-Using your iron, adhere the covering to the staying ribs, working toward the suggestion and the root.
-Now finish the open structure leading edge, using the very same approach.
-If the leading edge is sheeted, then follow the method noted above under “Covering a Solid-Sheeted Wing.”
+If covering an open-structure wing, work from the spar towards the tracking edge, carefully sliding the iron (set at 220°) towards the tracking edge with the iron contacting 2 ribs.
+Using your iron, adhere the covering to the staying ribs, pursuing the tip and the root.
+Now complete the open structure leading edge, using the very same technique.
+If the leading edge is sheeted, then follow the technique noted above under “Covering a Solid-Sheeted Wing.”

 Sealing the Edges:

 With the iron set to 220°F, seal the leading and tracking edges.
-Using a straight edge and a sharp #11 pastime knife, carefully cut the excess covering from the leading and tracking edge, permitting a minimum of a 1/4" overlap to twist around the leading and tracking edge of the wing.
-Now seal the leading and tracking edges firmly with the covering iron.
+Using a straight edge and a sharp #11 pastime knife, thoroughly cut the excess covering from the leading and tracking edge, enabling a minimum of a 1/4" overlap to wrap around the leading and tracking edge of the wing.
+Now seal the leading and tracking edges safely with the covering iron.

-Depending upon the quantity of the curvature of the wing suggestion, high heat (up to 350°F) may be needed to diminish and extend the covering to eliminate all the wrinkles.
-Preset the iron to 300°F. Pull and extend the covering around the wing suggestion while using heat with the iron.
-Remember, UltraCote® can be carefully raised and rearranged to assist eliminate wrinkles.
-This function is beneficial, especially when covering sharply curved wing ideas.
-Continue working, pulling, and heating up the covering around the suggestion till the covering is past the center of the suggestion.
-It may be required to increase the temperature level of the iron to attain higher shrinkage to eliminate all wrinkles.
+Depending upon the amount of the curvature of the wing tip, high heat (approximately 350°F) may be had to diminish and extend the covering to remove all the wrinkles.
+Preset the iron to 300°F. Pull and extend the covering around the wing tip while applying heat with the iron.
+Remember, UltraCote® can be thoroughly lifted and repositioned to assist remove wrinkles.
+This function is useful, especially when covering sharply curved wing pointers.
+Continue working, pulling, and warming the covering around the tip till the covering is past the center of the tip.
+It may be required to increase the temperature of the iron to achieve higher shrinking to remove all wrinkles.
 Trim the excess covering using a #11 pastime knife, then reseal the covering on the wing tip.

-Pro Suggestion - If sealing the covering in tight areas such as corners or fillets, using the Wall mount 9 ProTrim Sealing Tool is extremely helpful and results in a professional surface.
+Pro Pointer - If sealing the covering in tight locations such as corners or fillets, using the Hanger 9 ProTrim Sealing Tool is really useful and results in an expert finish.

 Covering the Top of the Wing:

-Using the support from the wing panel that you just covered as a design template, cut a piece of UltraCote® to be used to the top of the wing.
-Be sure to cut a top panel, making sure that the adhesive is on the right side.
+Using the support from the wing panel that you simply covered as a template, cut a piece of UltraCote® to be applied to the top of the wing.
+Be sure to cut a leading panel, ensuring that the adhesive is on the correct side.
 Apply the covering to the top of the wing using the very same strategies as explained in actions 3 through 6.
-Be sure that the covering overlaps a minimum of a 1/4" when cutting the edges and firmly seal the edges with the iron.
+Be sure that the covering overlaps a minimum of a 1/4" when cutting the edges and safely seal the edges with the iron.

 Shrinking the Covering:

 Now it’s time to diminish the covering.
-With the iron set to 300°F, apply heat using the very same pattern used to apply the covering starting at the spar and working outside.
-It may be required to increase the temperature level to 320°F to obtain rid of stubborn wrinkles.
-Use the minimum quantity of heat required to tighten up the covering.
+With the iron set to 300°F, apply heat using the very same pattern utilized to apply the covering beginning at the spar and working outside.
+It may be required to increase the temperature to 320°F to obtain rid of stubborn wrinkles.
+Utilize the minimum amount of heat required to tighten the covering.

-Pro Suggestion - Use heat, not pressure, to diminish the covering taught.
-If pressure is used, gouges can be pressed into the wood.
+Pro Pointer - Use heat, not pressure, to diminish the covering taught.
+If pressure is applied, gouges can be pressed into the wood.
 Let heat, not pressure, do the work.

-Alternate Method: A heat weapon can likewise be used to diminish the covering.
+Alternate Technique: A heat weapon can also be utilized to diminish the covering.
 This works especially well over an open structure.
-It can likewise be used over a solid structure if a Hanger 9 Covering Glove™ is used to carefully push the covering to the surface after heat is used.
+It can also be utilized over a solid structure if a Wall mount 9 Covering Glove™ is utilized to carefully push the covering to the surface area after heat is applied.

-The method for covering fuselages and other simple flat surfaces corresponds covering a solid wing.
-Start with the bottom, then sides, and lastly the top.
-First, tack the center of the surface down using an iron set to 220°F.Work outside from the center, bonding the covering to the surface.
+The technique for covering fuselages and other easy flat surfaces is identical to covering a solid wing.
+Start with the bottom, then sides, and finally the top.
+Initially, tack the center of the surface area down using an iron set to 220°F.Work outside from the center, bonding the covering to the surface area.
 Trim and seal the edges.
-About 1/4" or more overlap is recommended when using the next piece of covering.
-Diminish the covering, using the very same approach as explained above.
+About 1/4" or more overlap is recommended when applying the next piece of covering.
+Diminish the covering, using the very same technique as explained above.

-Important: Even if you're experienced in using other brand names of covering, it’s important to read the following directions.
-UltraCote® includes a unique multi temperature controlled adhesive and shrinkage system that makes attaining expert covering results easy.
+Important: Even if you're experienced in applying other brand names of covering, it’s important to read the following instructions.
+UltraCote® includes a unique multi temperature controlled adhesive and shrinkage system that makes attaining expert covering outcomes easy.

 Multi-Temperature Control System:

-Comprehending the advantages of this system and the best ways to utilize it will make covering with UltraCote® easy and help to make sure expert results.
-When using UltraCote®, there are 3 important temperatures to be conscious of.
+Comprehending the benefits of this system and the best ways to use it will make covering with UltraCote® simple and help to guarantee expert outcomes.
+When using UltraCote®, there are three crucial temperature levels to be aware of.

 Application Tempature-220°F (100°C):

-At 220°, the adhesive on UltraCote® ends up being active, permitting the covering to be connected to the model.While 220° will fully bond the covering to the model, it is well listed below the temperature level that triggers UltraCote® to diminish.
-This is precisely what's required when very first connecting covering to the model to avoid the covering from distorting.
+At 220°, the adhesive on UltraCote® ends up being active, enabling the covering to be connected to the model.While 220° will completely bond the covering to the design, it is well below the temperature that causes UltraCote® to diminish.
+This is precisely what's needed when very first connecting covering to the design to prevent the covering from distorting.

-Pro Suggestion - Lots of expert home builders mark this temperature level on their covering iron with a marker or striping tape for quick reference, as this temperature level is used regularly whenever putting on covering.
+Pro Pointer - Numerous expert contractors mark this temperature on their covering iron with a marker or striping tape for fast reference, as this temperature is utilized often whenever putting on covering.

 Shrink On-Set Temperature-300°F (134°C)

-At 300°F, UltraCote® begins to diminish.
+At 300°F, UltraCote® starts to diminish.
 This is called the Shrink On-Set point.
-After the covering is connected using an iron set to 220°F, the next action is to diminish the covering.
+After the covering is connected using an iron set to 220°F, the next step is to diminish the covering.
 This preliminary shrinking is done with the iron set at 300°F.

-At 350°F, UltraCote® reaches its optimum shrinking point.
-Raising the temperature level above this point will not cause additional shrinkage.
+At 350°F, UltraCote® reaches its maximum diminishing point.
+Raising the temperature above this point will not trigger more shrinking.

-The rate of shrinkage is not directly in proportion to the temperature level.
-The chart to the right shows how most of the shrinkage rate takes place between 300°F and 330°F. At greater temperatures UltraCote® continues to diminish however at a much slower rate.
-The smallest quantity of shrinkage takes place between 340°F and 350°F. This is helpful to remember when shrinking and tightening up covering.
+The rate of shrinkage is not straight in proportion to the temperature.
+The chart to the right demonstrates how most of the shrinking rate takes place between 300°F and 330°F. At higher temperature levels UltraCote® continues to diminish however at a much slower rate.
+The tiniest amount of shrinking takes place between 340°F and 350°F. This is useful to remember when diminishing and tightening covering.

-Crucial:When UltraCote® is diminished to a particular temperature level, a higher temperature level needs to be used to additional diminish the covering.
-For instance, if the covering was diminished using 320°F and wrinkles begin to appear/reappear, it will be required to utilize over 320°F to attain additional shrinkage.
+Important:Once UltraCote® is diminished to a specific temperature, a greater temperature needs to be utilized to more diminish the covering.
+For example, if the covering was diminished using 320°F and wrinkles begin to appear/reappear, it will be required to use over 320°F to achieve more shrinkage.

-Pro Suggestion - Always utilize the minimum heat required to remove wrinkles when tightening up the covering, thus permitting plenty of shrinkage/temperature variety staying if it's required to additional diminish the covering.
+Pro Pointer - Constantly use the minimum heat required to eliminate wrinkles when tightening the covering, therefore enabling a lot of shrinkage/temperature range staying if it's required to more diminish the covering.

-When using covering with a 2nd color, it’s important that the light color be applied first (under the dark color) to prevent the dark color from showing through.
-Where colors meet or at the edge of the covering, it is essential to not overheat this area (over 300°F), as this will diminish and misshape the straight edge.
+When applying covering with a 2nd color, it’s important that the light color be applied first (under the dark color) to prevent the dark color from showing through.
+Where colors meet or at the edge of the covering, it is important to not overheat this area (over 300°F), as this will diminish and misshape the straight edge.

 Use a Sealing Iron Sock:

-A covering sock put over the iron is extremely recommended, as it generally avoids the surface of the iron from scratching.
-The sock soaks up heat and will need the user to work slower or to turn the heat up 10%.
-Practically all expert home builders utilize covering socks.
-Hangar 9™ deals among the very best that features muslin on one side to avoid heat damage and soft cotton on the opposite for a soft, scratch-free finish.
+A covering sock placed over the iron is highly recommended, as it typically avoids the surface area of the iron from scratching.
+The sock soaks up heat and will require the user to work slower or to turn the heat up 10%.
+Almost all expert contractors use covering socks.
+Garage 9™ offers among the best that features muslin on one side to prevent heat damage and soft cotton on the other side for a soft, scratch-free finish.

 Dryer is Much better:

-Wood naturally soaks up moisture.Wood designs really grow and diminish somewhat throughout different seasons.
-This can be experienced by traveling from the damp Midwest of the United State to the dry deserts of Las Vegas.
-After a couple of days in the desert, the model establishes covering sags due to model shrinkage.
-It is advise that you cover the model in a dry environment if possible.
-Putting the model in a room with a dehumidifier for numerous days before covering the model may avoid the covering from sagging due to model shrinkage.
+Wood naturally soaks up moisture.Wood designs in fact grow and diminish somewhat throughout different seasons.
+This can be experienced by traveling from the humid Midwest of the United State to the dry deserts of Las Vegas.
+After a few days in the desert, the design establishes covering droops due to design shrinking.
+It is suggest that you cover the design in a dry climate if possible.
+Placing the design in a room with a dehumidifier for a number of days prior to covering the design may prevent the covering from drooping due to design shrinkage.

 Painting:

-UltraCote® will accept most types of polyurethane, epoxy, and vehicle acrylic paints.
-It’s recommended that the surface be scuffed with 000 steel wool or Scotch® bright pads then completely cleaned up with acetone or thinner before painting.
+UltraCote® will accept most types of polyurethane, epoxy, and automobile acrylic paints.
+It’s recommended that the surface area be scuffed with 000 steel wool or Scotch® bright pads then completely cleaned up with acetone or thinner prior to painting.
 Model Dope or butyrate-based paint are not suitable with UltraCote®.

-Sometimes the intense heat from the sun can cause bubbles and imperfections in the covering, especially when using dark colors.
-To remove these, heat the bubbled area using a heat weapon to expand the air under the covering, causing the bubble to increase.
-Rapidly pop the bubble using a needle then clean the area using a cold, wet wash fabric.
-The wet wash fabric quickly cools the area, permitting the covering to re-adhere.
-It may take numerous tries to completely remove the bubble/blemish, however this approach works great.
+Sometimes the extreme heat from the sun can trigger bubbles and imperfections in the covering, especially when using dark colors.
+To eliminate these, heat the bubbled area using a heat weapon to broaden the air under the covering, causing the bubble to increase.
+Quickly pop the bubble using a needle then clean the area using a cold, wet wash fabric.
+The wet wash fabric rapidly cools the area, enabling the covering to re-adhere.
+It may take a number of attempt to entirely eliminate the bubble/blemish, however this technique works great.

 Clean Up:

-The adhesive can be gotten rid of from the iron or model using acetone or a moderate thinner.
+The adhesive can be removed from the iron or design using acetone or a moderate thinner.

 Specs